 The belt size should be given plenty of thought before you buy a treadmill.
 A larger belt means that you have more room to move about.
 This means that you won’t have to worry about tripping when you’re using your treadmill.
 However, a larger belt also means that your treadmill will require more space.
 If you have the space to spare, then go for a machine with a large, spacious belt.

 After taking all the essentials into consideration, you can begin focusing on secondary features.
 Secondary features aren’t exactly necessary.
 However, they can make your interaction with your treadmill more fulfilling.
 At the price range that we’re talking about, you should definitely expect a few secondary features.
 Secondary features include things such as displays and Bluetooth support.
-Displays can be used to provide you with real time information about your workout.
+Displays can be used to provide you with real time information about your workout programs.
 More expensive models may even come with displays that can be used for entertainment purposes.
 Built-in speakers with Bluetooth support can be a nice feature as well.

 You should keep in mind that secondary features will increase the price of a treadmill.
 This is why it’s important to decide whether you actually need them or not.
 Do you really need a built-in LCD display to keep yourself entertained?
 Can’t you use your phone or laptop instead?
 And do you have any alternatives to built-in Bluetooth speakers?
 Thinking things through can help you save money and buy a treadmill that’s worth every penny.

 A really important thing that you shouldn’t overlook is noise.
 Treadmills can be pretty noisy machines if they aren’t well-made.
-Usually, when a treadmill has a weak motor, it tends to produce more noise.
+Usually, when a treadmill has a weak frame and motor, it tends to produce more noise.
 This is why we advise that you shouldn’t settle for a motor weaker than 2 hp.
 A powerful motor won’t be pushed to its limit while you use your treadmill.
 Therefore, it will operate silently.
 A silent treadmill won’t give you a headache every time you decide to workout.

 Treadmills are fantastic exercise machines.
 They are quite popular for their ability to allow users to enjoy cardio exercises without having to leave their homes.
 Treadmills come in many shapes and sizes.
 Their price ranges are just as diverse as well.
 Too many options to choose from can make picking the right treadmill tricky.
 Luckily, as long as you take a strategic approach to buying a treadmill, you shouldn’t have too much of a problem.
 Knowing the product before you buy it can greatly increase your chances of buying something worthwhile.